Dedicating the Temple

 "All this, said David, the Lord made me understand in writings by his hand upon

-me, even all the works of the pattern."
+me, even all the works of this pattern."

 Also in 2 Chronicles 29:25 it states:

 "According to the commandment of David, and of Gad the kings seer, and

 Nathan the prophet: for so was the commandment of the Lord by his prophets."